sanjayaben/disaster_response_tracker/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl dev`

-2. Note that for the model building there is an additional profile parameter passed.
+2. Note that for the model building there is an ***additional profile parameter passed***.
 The accepted parameter values are 'dev' and 'prod'.
 This is introduced to build a model in environments where there are resource constraints.
-When running under the 'dev' profile, only 5000 first records would be used for training and also the GridSeachCV would consider lesser number of paramaters.
+When running under the 'dev' profile, **only 5000 first records would be used for training and also the GridSeachCV would consider lesser number of paramaters.***

 3. Run the following command in the app's directory to run your web app.
     `python run.py`